Kir-Antipov/mc-publish/README.md

 #### github-commitish

-Specifies the commitish value that determines where the Git tag is created from.
+Defines the commitish value that determines where the Git tag is created from.
 Can be any branch or commit SHA.
-Unused if the Git tag already exists.
-Default value is the repository's default branch. [🛈](https://docs.github.com/en/rest/releases/releases#create-a-release)
+Ignored if the Git tag already exists.
+Default value is the repository's default branch.

 ```yaml
 github-commitish: 347040cd637363613e56a6b333f09eaa5be3a196